Famous Scientists

 When you view something from a different location, it appears at a different place against the background.
 In this example, the different locations are your left eye versus your right eye.

-The moon shows a significant amount of parallax when viewed from Greece versus Egypt, allowing Hipparchus to make an excellent estimate of its distance.
+The moon shows a significant amount of parallax when viewed from Greece versus Egypt, which allowed Hipparchus to make an excellent estimate of its distance.

-Many centuries later, after astronomers finally accepted the work of Copernicus and Kepler, they realized that the earth’s orbit around the sun offers the opportunity of using parallax points much farther apart than Egypt and Greece: while the distance from Athens to Alexandria is less than 4,000 km, the average earth-sun distance is 150 million km, a difference in scale of 37,500.
+Many centuries later, after astronomers finally accepted the work of Copernicus and Kepler, they realized that the earth’s orbit around the sun offers the opportunity of using parallax points much farther apart than Egypt and Greece: while the distance from Athens to Alexandria is less than 4,000 km, the average diameter of the earth’s orbit around the sun is about 300 million km, a difference in scale of 75,000.

 However, some things are easier said than done, and it took until 1838 for any star’s distance from the earth to be measured, when Friedrich Bessel determined the distance to 61 Cygni.